Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 "*what do humans eat?"

 "Oh, lots of things.
-We eat beef stew, bread, tomatoes, porridge..
+We eat soup, bread, tomatoes, porridge..
 Oh!
 Steaks.
 Steaks are really good too.."

 He walked to the bars to see if he could fit through them, while he kept listing his favorite foods for Pheren.
 It helped ease his hunger, surprisingly.